followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxHtmlEditor/1 Configuration/valueType.md

 <!--fullDescription-->
 [note]

 Markdown requires the [turndown](https://www.npmjs.com/package/turndown) and [showdown](https://www.npmjs.com/package/showdown) libraries.
 If you use browser scripts, link them before the DevExtreme scripts.
-If you use JavaScript modules, don't install the libraries; import the markdown converter instead:
+If you use JavaScript modules, import the Markdown converter:

     import "devextreme/ui/html_editor/converters/markdown";
     // or